stratifIAD/unet-pytorch/README.md

 sudo apt update
 ```

-- In case `pip3` is not install, then run:
+- In case `pip3` is not installed, then run:

 ```shell
 sudo apt install python3-pip